 2: Data from Bloomberg

+Past performance is not a reliable indicator of future results.
 The tax treatment depends on your individual circumstances and may be subject to change in the future.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.